 1 Kings 15 v:1-24 only

 Look below: this is interesting!
-This is a common view of the Bible.
+(I am going to post this a lot, you don’t have to print it) This is a common view of the Bible.
 This is JUST the Kings from Judah.
-None of them were good from the side of Israel.
-So track along (I will repost this visual as we read about them).
-For the life of me cannot remember the names so I keep this visual on my computer screen as a read:
+None of the kings were good from the side of Israel.
+So track along.
+For the life of me I cannot remember the names so I keep this visual on my computer screen as a read: